breuleux/buche/README.md

 * **Only stdout**: All you need to know to use `buche` is how to print JSON.
 * **Serverless**: You don't need to start a server or to connect to a server.
 Just write `buche <command> ...`
 * **Learn by example**: If you want to reproduce an existing command's output, just look at the JSON commands it prints (also: `buche --inspect`).
-* **Extensible**: It is easy to add new channel types and new components, and plugins can be installed directly through the UI!
+* **Extensible**: It is possible to define new channel types and new components, and plugins can be installed directly through the UI!
 * **Easy to use over ssh**: `buche <command>` => `buche ssh <machine> <command>`.
 It just works.

 A lot of Buche's advantages boil down to the first point: Buche works on a stream of JSON commands, and uses `stdin` and `stdout` as its interface.
 This means you can take everything you know about manipulating these streams, everything you know about manipulating plain files, and leverage that to make Buche do what you want.